NahalG/Telling-Stories-with-Data/CritiqueByDesign.md

 8. Do you have any other suggestions?

 Summary of Critique:
 The chart type is easy to interpret and analyse and allows the reader to understand the trend.
-However, the chart title needs to be changed and the use of color needs to be controlled to avoid a rainbow spectrum.
-One of the interviewees was confused by the Y-axis label- this was something I didnot see coming therefore it was a good insight.
+However, the chart title needs to be changed as it is very report oriented and does not narrate or emphasize the storyline.
+The use of color needs to be controlled to avoid distraction and the rainbow effect.
+There was confused about the Y-axis label- this was something I didnot see coming therefore it was a good insight.

 ### Raw Interview Data:
 ```